-Where to Publish?
-Using metrics to find influential journals and authorsCode: LIB301 , Offered By: Research Study Skills
+Beyond the Impact Factor: using metrics to help identify highly-cited and highly-discussed researchCode: LIB301 , Offered By: Research Study Skills

-This session will introduce methods to help identify influential journals and authors
+This session will introduce citation metrics and altmetrics, and how they can be used to help identify influential journals, authors and papers.

-gain experience of using a range of tools to help explore the impact of journals, papers and researchers in their field
+gain experience of using a range of metrics tools to help identify highly-cited and highly-discussed research outputs

 Practical workshop with support from Library staff

 There will be no formal assessment.
 We suggest you use the objectives and learning outcomes above to reflect on what you have learned in this session and record this in your DDP e-portfolio.